The Celtic Revival: Beginnings (13)

 And he could point to the example of his own life to show those new believers just how radical and complete their obedience had to be.

 Patrick did not preach salvation by works; rather, like James, he preached salvation unto works, and no salvation without them.
 Our text is a bit difficult to understand as the NKJV renders it.
 James’ point becomes clear if we read the text like this: “But someone will say you (that is, “he”, the someone) have faith, but I (that is, James) have works.
 (Then James replies) Show me your faith without your works, and I will show you my faith by my works.”
 That is, some considered there were two kinds of salvation, that which was known by “faith” and that which entailed “works.”
-James had found works to be important for his salvation.
-Great!
+James had found works to be important in his salvation.
+Good for you, James.
 But the one objecting to him had found salvation by “faith,” that is by merely believing or giving assent to certain truths.
+This was a no-demand faith.
+Believe merely, and nothing else.
 Such “faith” didn’t require works, but it was nice that James had found works to be important for him.

 Nonsense, says the Lord’s brother.